 Where to eat in Saint Jean d’Assé?
 La Petite Auberge

-Renowned for its good food and affordable prices, La Petite Auberge, which is located in the immediate surroundings of Le Mans, is often fully booked, so remember to reserve in advance.
-The dishes are hearty and suitable for all appetites.
-The dining room has been recently renovated in an industrial/workshop style, which has given a fresh look to the address.
-For 26 years, La Petite Auberge has favored short circuits by working with local producers.
+Renowned for its good cuisine and affordable prices, La Petite Auberge, which is located in the near vicinity of Le Mans, is often full, so remember to book in advance.
+The dishes are hearty and adapted to all appetites.
+The dining room was recently renovated in an industrial/workshop style which has given a youthful boost to the address.
+For 26 years, La Petite Auberge has favored short supply chains by working with local producers.

-To taste: the Sarthe flavors plate with a Sarthoise quiche, breaded blood sausage croquette, and smoked pork fillet; the pork fillet mille-feuille; the veal chuck confit with rosemary; a local white wine, the Jasnières; Sarthois cake for dessert.
+To try: the Sarthe flavors plate with a Sarthoise quiche, a breaded blood sausage croquette, and a smoked pork tenderloin; the pork tenderloin mille-feuille; the rosemary-confit veal chuck; a local white wine, Jasnières; and Sarthois cake for dessert.

 Tested in 2023